ArttuOll/SpaceC/doc/expression_grammar.md

 # Grammar for SpaceC expressions

-This is a rough version, which is enough for now, but improved in the future.

 ```
 expression -> equality ;
 equality -> comparison ( ( "=" | "!=" ) comparison )* ;